-- Engage with your children and find out what they are doing online.

-- Use technology with them.

-- Be open-minded and adapt to technology as it evolves

-- Ask the school for advice.

-- Network with other parents
+- Engage with your children and find out what they are doing online. - Ensure you have installed child-safe internet filtering - ask your internet service provider - Schedule times of when your child can use the technology - Be open-minded and adapt to technology as it evolves - Ask the school for advice. - Network with other parents